You’ve just killed it in your interview.

 4. Set the stage for additional follow-up.

 Close your note with verbiage letting the interviewer know that you look forward to hearing from them.
-Reference what you discussed about the hiring timetable and next steps (e.g., that you will follow up again in a week’s time, or that you’re excited to schedule a second interview).
+Reference what you discussed about the hiring timetable and next steps (e.g., that you will follow up again in a week, or that you’re excited to schedule a second interview).

 Looking for a job?